Josh Naylor Player Props: Guardians vs. Tigers

 Josh Naylor At The Plate

-- Naylor has two home runs and seven walks while hitting .173.
+- Naylor is batting .173 with two home runs and seven walks.

-- In 14 games played this year, he has homered in two of them.
+- He has gone deep in two of 14 games played this season, and in 3.3% of his plate appearances.

-- In eight games this year, Naylor has picked up an RBI, with more than one RBI once.
+- Naylor has driven in a run in eight games this year (57.1%), including one multiple-RBI game.

 - In three of 14 games this season, he has scored, including multiple runs once.